 My weekends always start early with no work on Fridays.
 Hurrah!
 This particular Friday afternoon I decided to whisk Mr S away from work and meet him for some lunchtime jollity.
-We headed for the nearby eatery Blixen an all-day bar and brassiere renowned for its beautiful indoor garden.
+We headed for a nearby eatery and had brunch at Blixen restaurant.
+An all-day bar and brassiere renowned for its beautiful indoor garden.

 On entry the restaurant didn’t disappoint with its clever layout.
 You have bar seats at one end of the open kitchen, cosy booths and a wonderfully romantic indoor garden full of hanging plants and cacti.

 Full of hungry lunchers, we didn’t manage to bag a seat in the garden area, but I was more than happy with my booth.